envoyproxy/envoy-perf/salvo-remote/sandboxes/README.md

 ## The default sandbox

-The default contains the bare minimum of components needed to execute Salvo tests.
+The default sandbox contains the bare minimum of components needed to execute Salvo tests.
 The diagram below outlines the topology and content of the default sandbox.
 The default sandbox is currently available for the `x64` architecture only.